Overview

 Clusters of physical or virtual machines

 The Dapr control plane services can be deployed in high availability (HA) mode to clusters of physical or virtual machines in production.
 In the diagram below, the Actor Placement and security Sentry services are started on three different VMs to provide HA control plane.
-In order to provide name resolution using DNS for the applications running in the cluster, Dapr uses Hashicorp Consul service, also running in HA mode.
+In order to provide name resolution using DNS for the applications running in the cluster, Dapr uses multicast DNS by default, but can also optionally support Hashicorp Consul service.

 Architecture diagram of Dapr control plane and Consul deployed to VMs in high availability mode